 Don’t let that be an excuse to skip out on a visit to these guys!
 Their prohibition-style taproom is the best place to enjoy these Texas apples.
 It’s out in beautiful Dripping Springs, right down the road from Jester King.

 More of a mainstream option, Austin Eastciders, is a classic icon for us Austinites.
 We love drinking their canned ciders on a hot day, preferably floating down the Greenbelt.

-Austin Eastciders is known for using bittersweet and bittersharp apple varieties to produce their ciders from juice concentrate.
-They ten tend to be drier, smoother, and more complex than many modern hard ciders.
-My favorite is the classic in the emerald green can will always be my go-to Austin Eastciders.
+Austin Eastciders launched in 2013 with the goal of making America fall in love with cider all over again.
+These Austin cider makers are known for using bittersweet and bitter-sharp apple varieties to produce their ciders from juice concentrate.
+They tend to be drier, smoother, and more complex than many mainstream hard ciders.
+My personal favorite is the Original Dry in the classic emerald green can.

 Recommended: East Austin Brewery Guide